How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each clear, oval, soft gelatin capsule, imprinted "E0932" and filled with a clear, yellowish, oil-like liquid, contains cyclosporine 25 mg.
+Each clear, oval, soft gelatin capsule, imprinted "E0932" and filled with a clear, yellowish, oil-like liquid, contains 25 mg of cyclosporine.
 Nonmedicinal ingredients: d-alpha-tocopheryl, ethanol, macrogol-glycerol hydroxystearate, polyethylene glycol, and polyethylene glycol 400; shell: gelatin, glycerol, and sorbitol.

-Each clear, oblong, soft gelatin capsule, imprinted "E0934" and filled with a clear, yellowish, oil-like liquid, contains cyclosporine 50 mg.
+Each clear, oblong, soft gelatin capsule, imprinted "E0934" and filled with a clear, yellowish, oil-like liquid, contains 50 mg of cyclosporine.
 Nonmedicinal ingredients: d-alpha-tocopheryl, ethanol, macrogol-glycerol hydroxystearate, polyethylene glycol, and polyethylene glycol 400; shell: gelatin, glycerol, and sorbitol.

-Each clear, oblong, soft gelatin capsule, imprinted "E0933" and filled with a clear, yellowish, oil-like liquid, contains cyclosporine 100 mg.
+Each clear, oblong, soft gelatin capsule, imprinted "E0933" and filled with a clear, yellowish, oil-like liquid, contains 100 mg of cyclosporine.
 Nonmedicinal ingredients: d-alpha-tocopheryl, ethanol, macrogol-glycerol hydroxystearate, polyethylene glycol, and polyethylene glycol 400; shell: gelatin, glycerol, and sorbitol.

 How should I use this medication?